Skip to Content

 Where to Find Amber Near Me (Common Environments)

 Amber takes millions of years to form, but some argue it takes less.
-The resin contains liquids (volatiles); after a long period, it hardens, and the volatiles is gone, resulting in amber.
-How long the process takes depends on soil conditions and geothermal stress.
+The resin contains liquids (volatiles); after a long period, it hardens, and the volatiles are gone, resulting in amber.
+The duration of the process depends on soil conditions and geothermal stress.

 Whatever the case, ancient sites where forests were present are generally good areas to search for amber, but it isn’t always so.
 Scientists argue that amber is often not found in the same place it originated.